pyranid/pyranid/README.md

 });
 ```

+Transaction handles are scoped to the transaction closure.
+After the closure completes, mutating or JDBC-touching methods on a captured `Transaction` handle throw `IllegalStateException`.

 ### Multi-threaded Transactions

 Internally, Database manages a threadlocal stack of [`Transaction`](https://javadoc.pyranid.com/com/pyranid/Transaction.html) instances to simplify single-threaded usage.
 Should you need to share the same transaction across multiple threads, use the [`Database::participate`](https://javadoc.pyranid.com/com/pyranid/Database.html#participate(com.pyranid.Transaction,com.pyranid.TransactionalOperation)) API.